LayersOfAbstraction/LayersOfAbstraction.github.io/_posts/0001-01-07-displaying-auth0-user-profiles-in-ASP.NET-Core-MVC-part2.md

 dotnet user-secrets set "Auth0:ManagementApi:BaseUri" "INSERT THE VALUE FOR THE AUTH0 MANAGEMENT API VALUE HERE!"
 ```

-If you mess up, [please click here to understand how to remove the user secrets and start over.](https://docs.microsoft.com/en-us/aspnet/core/security/app-secrets?view=aspnetcore-5.0&tabs=windows) Now run the code to ensure no runtime error occurs that stops the screen from showing.
+If you mess up, [please click here to understand how to remove the user secrets and start over.](https://docs.microsoft.com/en-us/aspnet/core/security/app-secrets?view=aspnetcore-5.0&tabs=windows) Now run the code to ensure no runtime error occurs that stops the application from compiling.

 The data in the table won't load yet and you should get one or two of these errors in the properties inspector.